AllanCFE/netflixclone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is a copy of the main page of Netflix, make with the purpose of study and get a better understading of React JS and responsivity.

+You can view the live version at [Vercel](https://https://netflixclone.allancfe.vercel.app).

 ## Sections
 The development of this website can be divided in three main parts: The header, the spotlight and the lists.